SymmetricChaos/SimpleCAS/README.md

 Multivariate polynomials would, to my knowledge, require fundamentally redesigning the logic of how the system treats polynomials to be vastly more complex.
 Because the simplicity of the QPoly object is central to making SimpleCAS easy to understand there are no plans to include multivariate polynomials in SimpleCAS.

 ## Radicals and Logarithms
-Can't figure out a good way to handle these right now.
+Can't figure out a good way to generally handle these right now.